List of JoJo's Bizarre Adventure characters: Part 3: Stardust Crusaders

 An arrogant cowboy and the wielder of the Emperor (Enperā) Stand, which takes the form of a revolver.
 Upon being fired, the Emperor can control the bullet's flight path, allowing it to turn in midair.
 He prefers to operate with a partner, as his Stand is fairly weak and not effective without backup.
 Hol Horse is originally hesitant on working for Dio, and even attempts to shoot him behind his back, but eventually accepts Dio as a master after he experiences the power of Dio's Stand first hand.
 While originally seen working with J. Geil, he later becomes partners with Boingo with hope to kill the Joestars, but accidentally gets shot by his own Stand, incapacitating him.
 Hol Horse is among the surviving minions of Dio who attempt to resume normal lives after his death, becoming the protagonist of the spin-off manga, Crazy Diamond's Demonic Heartbreak; taking place a month before the events of Diamond is Unbreakable.
 Hol Horse travels to Morioh to retrieve a Stand wielding parrot named Petsounds who once belonged to Dio after he killed his previous owner, forming an alliance with Josuke Higashikata.

+In Japanese, he is voiced by Hidenobu Kiuchi in the 2014 anime and subsequent appearances, Hōchū Ōtsuka in All Star Battle, Norio Wakamoto in the 1993 OVA, and Yoshito Yasuhara in the 1998 game.
+In English, he is voiced by Imari Williams in the 2014 anime and Roger L. Jackson in the 1993 OVA.